SalieriC/SWIM/documentation/Better Rolls 2 integration.md

 ```

 ### Automating Invisibility
 As above, just for the empathy power this time.
+It will also take the Detect Arcana effect into consideration, negating some of the penalties from invisible.
+Do accomplish this, three global actions are needed:
 ```json
 {
     "id": "INVISIBLE",